 The birthday boy asked for a traditional drink called lassi.
 It’s a smoothie made with mango and yogurt.
 As it has a lot of sugar, we all agreed that it went along pretty well with the food.
 I just sipped a little bit and thought it was very refreshing.
 I even thoughtit had turmeric because the color was intense.

 But no, the color was all out of the mango fruit.

-Birthday boy and mango lassi.
-Photo: Maria Aguirre.
+The birthday boy, Pirzan Turel, and mango lassi.
+Photo: Maria Aguirre

 Then, the star of the table arrived: chicken tikka masala with classic Indian bread called “naan” and a bowl with basmati rice on it.
 Chicken tikka masala is a creamy and juicy plate, which is the reason why I loved it.
 It’s a plate with boneless chicken covered in creamy tomato sauce.
 I thought it was another party of spices because its colors, its smell, and the flavor were out of the world.